christen-reinhart/ops-reading-notes/ops-401/401Career/401Career_Class12.md

 ## Gerald Auger's Cyber Morning Show:

-- Gerald Auger's cybersecurity podcast stands out as a unique and engaging platform, combining entertainment with valuable insights into the dynamic world of cybersecurity.
+- Gerald Auger's cybersecurity podcastis a unique and engaging platform, combining entertainment with valuable insights into the dynamic world of cybersecurity.
 His approach of delivering daily updates on patches, attacks, and vulnerabilities gives it a distinct edge, positioning itself as a must-listen for cybersecurity enthusiasts.
 The podcast not only informs the audience about the latest happenings in the cyber realm but also entertains, making it akin to a morning show for the cybersecurity community.

 - One notable aspect of the podcast is Gerald Auger's ability to delve into current events.
 For instance, discussing the recent information/PII leak from Thailand on the Darkweb showcases the podcast's commitment to staying on top of real-time cyber threats.
 Auger's connection on LinkedIn adds a personal touch, creating a sense of community engagement within the cybersecurity space.